 “It’s a real conversation starter, especially when I’m wearing a Delta Airlines jacket,” he says.
 “Often, I will have people telling me that I lost their bags.
 They know it wasn’t me, but they’re like, ‘That goddamn airline lost my luggage.’
 I hear that all the time.”

 (See all 1,275 looks from 475 airlines in Cliff Muskiet’s flight-attendant-uniform collection at his Uniform Freak web page, or follow his new acquisitions on his Uniformfreak Facebook page.
-To see other uniforms, visit the Museum of Flight in Seattle or read about its “Style in the Aisle” exhibition at Amusing Planet.
-To read more about flight-attendant history, pick up Paula Kane’s “Sex Objects in the Sky: A Personal Account of the Stewardess Rebellion” and Kathleen Barry’s “Femininity in Flight: A History of Flight Attendants.”)
+To see other uniforms, visit the Museum of Flight in Seattle.
+To read more about flight-attendant history, pick up Paula Kane’s “Sex Objects in the Sky: A Personal Account of the Stewardess Rebellion” and Kathleen Barry’s “Femininity in Flight: A History of Flight Attendants.”
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)